 Ricky Gervais is promoting the science heairng in his conversation with medical doctor Ray Greek, at this link https://vimeo.com/376532872

-Dr Jane Goodall released her filmed statement above, in February 2017, calling for a rigorous peer-reviewed science debate, about claims that animal experiments can predict the responses of humans.
-Dr. Goodall cited a precedent medical ruling secured by Dr Ray Greek in 2002, on scientific grounds, which defeated plans by Cambridge University to build a new non-human primate laboratory.
-Cambridge wanted to build on Green Belt land and failed to prove that the required need 'in the national interest' was demonstrated by their proposed primate experiments.
+Dr. Jane Goodall released a filmed statement February 2017, in support of such scientific scrutiny; https://www.youtube.com/watch?v=IDaMPJVVssI In her film, Dr. Goodall cites a precedent medical victory by Dr. Greek when he defeated plans by Cambridge University to build a multi-million pound primate laboratory with a precedent ruling against the lab on 'national interest, medical and scientific grounds.'
+Cambridge wanted to build their lab on Green Belt land and failed to prove that the required need 'in the national interest' was demonstrated by their proposed experiments.
 For more on this historic ruling please visit this link.

 Media channels such as BBC's Newsnight have broadcast programmes where animal research scientists have been challenged by animal rights activists, but science itself is not animal cruelty!
 Science is science, and as such, scientists - as well as the public audience - deserve a level playing field: scientist versus scientist.

 In addition, experiments on animals are sanctioned by law as a scientific practice, in contrast with one that would otherwise be prosecuted as cruelty to animals if it occurred outside the environment of an animal laboratory.

 Furthermore, even Professor Colin Blakemore, one of the UK 's leading proponents of animal experiments, describes his activity as "evil".
 In Professor Blakemore's own words: "I hate working with animals, I think it's wrong, and I think it's evil but for now I think it's necessary, and a scientist must have honesty and integrity and be accountable".